Coming Up at The Resting Place

 An individualised approach is taken and therapeutic methods will depend upon the individual client and their unique goals and preferences.
 All therapy and yoga is underpinned by a Trauma Informed approach.

 Psychological therapies include aspects of Acceptance and Commitment Therapy (ACT), Emotion Focused Therapy (EFT), Gestalt therapy, narrative therapy, positive psychology approaches, mindfulness skills or meditation training, and non verbal therapies such as drawing.
-Mind/body/breath approaches include movement, iRest (R) meditation, mindfulness, Restorative Yoga and Somatic Stress Release ™.
+Mind/body/breath approaches include movement, iRest (R) meditation, mindfulness, Restorative Yoga, Somatic Stress Release ™ and Restorative Dance/Movement Therapy for Trauma based on the work of Amber Gray.

 The Resting Place is a boutique yoga studio nestled in the hills and valleys of Waipu in Northland.